2023 Most Popular Online Psychology Schools in Tennessee

 The colleges and universities below are the most popular for psychology majors pursuing an online .

 Our 2023 rankings named The University of Tennessee - Knoxville the most popular online school in Tennessee for psychology students.
-UT Knoxville is a fairly large public school located in the midsize city of Knoxville.
+UT Knoxville is a very large public school located in the midsize city of Knoxville.

 On average, psychology graduates from UT Knoxville take out $23,985 in student loans while working on their degree.
 This translates to an average monthly loan payment of $214, based on a 10-year repayment plan.